Geo-Silva/Aetherna-Course-Management/README.md

 ## **Spring**

 1. To run the project properly, some development tools must be installed.
-Java JDK, Spring tools Suite and Maven must be installed and the environment variable defined.
+Java JDK, Spring Tools Suite (or Eclipse) and Maven must be installed and the environment variable defined.
 2. To install Java JDK
     - Download JDK [here](https://www.oracle.com/java/technologies/downloads/#jdk19-windows)
     - Install the JDK exe File